sevidmusic/Rig/README.md

 ### `rig --list-routes`

-List the Routes configured by existing modules.
+List the Routes configured by existing Modules.

 Note: If no arguments are specified, all of the
-Routes defined by all existing modules will be included in the list.
+Routes defined by all existing Modules will be included in the list.

 Arguments:

 ```
+--defined-for-authorities     If specified, only list Routes
+                              that are defined for one of the
+                              specified Authorities.

 --defined-for-modules         If specified, only list Routes
                               that are defined by one of the
-                              specified modules.
+                              specified Modules.

 --defined-for-requests        If specified, only list the
                               Routes that respond to one of